Adri-Sanchez/Napakalaki-Ruby/README.md

 # Napakalaki-Ruby

-Programming and Object-Oriented Design project using Java.
+Programming and Object-Oriented Design project using Ruby.

 Programmed by: Adrián Sánchez Cerrillo